RobotLocomotion/drake/doc/clion.rst

   ``#include`` directives.

 These tools produce reports.
-In some cases, the reports can be automatically converted into clickable links so that you can click on a messsage and be taken to the file and line indicated in the message.
+In some cases, the reports can be automatically converted into clickable links so that you can click on a message and be taken to the file and line indicated in the message.
 The configuration instructions include the details of how to configure these clickable links.